freedomofpress/securedrop-docs/docs/rebuild_admin.rst

    been restored.
 Ensure that server and workstation backups happen regularly.
  - Provision all other Tails Workstation USBs (*Journalist* and/or *Admin Workstations*) with updated Tor credentials, so that they can access SecureDrop after this rebuild.

    You will need to copy the following file(s) to all other *Admin* and *Journalist Workstations*, replacing the existing files of the same name:

    .. code:: sh

     ~/Persistent/securedrop/install_files/ansible-base/app-journalist.auth_private
     ~/Persistent/securedrop/install_files/ansible-base/tor-v3-keys.json # for Admin Workstations only

-   You may copy these files using a *Trasnfer Device* (which must be wiped afterwards), or boot into each of your additional Tails workstations, plug in and unlock your *Admin Workstation*'s encrypted partition via the **Places** app, and manually copy the file(s) from the Admin Workstation to the same directory on the target Tails workstation.
+   You may copy these files using a *Transfer Device* (which must be wiped afterwards), or boot into each of your additional Tails workstations, plug in and unlock your *Admin Workstation*'s encrypted partition via the **Places** app, and manually copy the file(s) from the Admin Workstation to the same directory on the target Tails workstation.